Submitting a planning application

 - The change of use of land will change from £385 to £462

-The Planning Authority has set out the main new fees in the attached document which can be viewed by clicking here ( PDF, 269 KB, 5 Pages) – the new fees are shown in red brackets.
+The Planning Authority has set out the main new fees ( PDF, 269 KB, 5 Pages) – the new fees are shown in red brackets.

 If you have any queries, please email us at: email@example.com

-As well as the application fee, the council may require additional financial contributions in accordance with the relevant policies of the Island Plan Core Strategy available by clicking here (website) and further guidance is given in Supplementary Planning Documents (SPDs) available by clicking here (website).
+As well as the application fee, the council may require additional financial contributions in accordance with the relevant policies of the Island Plan Core Strategy web pages and further guidance is given in Supplementary Planning Documents (SPDs) web pages.

 Financial contributions may be sought from the following: